olivialaven/MGT502_project/README.md

 We also noted that a lot of users have very few interactions.
 For example, 3,737 users (about 48% of all users) have only interacted with 5 or fewer books.
 2,445 user have only interacted with 3 items.
 This is an interesting observation, which will become relevant for our train/test split later on.

 Additionally, we noted that a lot of users have interacted with an item multiple times.
-There are about 3000 occurances in the dataframe where a user has interacted with the same item twice.
-There is even an occurance of a user interacting with the same item 60 times.
-There are also occurances in between these numbers (2-60 interactions for the same item by a user).
+There are about 3000 occurences in the dataframe where a user has interacted with the same item twice.
+There is even an occurence of a user interacting with the same item 60 times.
+There are also occurences in between these numbers (2-60 interactions for the same item by a user).

 ### Time to build the models!